The Violence of Us versus Them

 When you call yourself an Indian or a Muslim or a Christian or a European or anything else, you are being violent.
 Do you see why it is violent?
 Because you are separating yourself from the rest of mankind.
 When you separate yourself by belief, by nationality, by tradition, it breeds violence.
 So a man who is seeking to understand violence does not belong to any country, to any religion, to any political party or partial system; he is concerned with the total understanding of mankind. – J. Klrishnamurti

-Who is the “Us” and who are the “Them” in us versus them?
+Who is the “Us” and who is “Them” in us versus them?

 Ego identity is a central element of the personality.
 It is the sense of self or the “I” that you take yourself to be.
 It’s the center of the personality, not the whole of the personality, only its identity.
 The other element of the personality, the circumference, is individuality, the sense of being an individual.
 So the center is the identity, and the circumference is the individuality.

-Ego identity is experienced as a kind of personal feeling which feels very familiar and quite intimate to oneself.
-This is a state of experiencing one’s personal identity (an ego state) devoid of any defensiveness, which happens after the process of secondary autonomy has gone through its full course with regard to this ego structure.
+Ego identity is experienced as a kind of personal feeling that feels very familiar and quite intimate to oneself.
+This is a state of experiencing one’s identity (an ego state) devoid of any defensiveness, which happens after the process of secondary autonomy has gone through its full course concerning this ego structure.
 One feels intimate with oneself, soft and cozy.
-But the most important distinguishing quality of this feeling of self is the recognition that this is what one usually feels is oneself.
+However, the most important distinguishing quality of this feeling of self is the recognition that this is what one usually feels is oneself.
 It is the emotional tone that characterizes one’s personality.

-The process of cathecting the body in the initial stages of ego development is really a matter of focusing Cosmic Consciousness on the body to the extent of feeling and behaving as if one’s consciousness comes from the body.
-The end result of cathecting the psychophysical organism is the development of ego identity based on the body.
+The process of cathecting the body in the initial stages of ego development focuses Cosmic Consciousness on the body to the extent of feeling and behaving as if one’s consciousness comes from the body.
+The result of cathecting the psychophysical organism is the development of ego identity based on the body.
 One forgets that he is a boundless conscious presence and believes he is a body with personal consciousness.

 Recently, I listened to a podcast that gave me a lot to ponder, given recent events like those in Charlottesville and Las Vegas.
 There appears to be a resurgence of “us versus them,” which threatens much of the progress of the last decade or so toward a more global community.
 The polarization of the American political system and nationalism, such as MAGA, North Korean nukes, Brexit, and Catalonia, are a few examples of this trend.

-As I listened to this intriguing podcast, I noted time and again how the Diamond Approach addresses many of the issues, dynamics, and evolutionary forces for the maturation of consciousness and the emergence of real human beings.
+As I listened to this intriguing podcast, I noted time and again how the Diamond Approach addresses many of the issues, dynamics, and evolutionary forces that contribute to the maturation of consciousness and the emergence of real human beings.

 Escaping us versus them